turbo-src/git-service/README.md

    `pushBranch(repoID, remoteURL, branch)

+6. `createTurboSrcPullRequest` calls gitea api to create/close/merge pr

-6. Delete branch after the pull request is closed or is merged
+7. Delete branch after the pull request is closed or is merged